 · no more than six months from the date you received our final response to your complaint, and

-· within six years from the date of the act/omission complained of, or
+· within one year of the date of the act/omission complained of.

 Generally, the Legal Ombudsman only deals with complaints relating to matters that arose on or after 6 October 2010, and only accepts complaints from individuals or small businesses, charities and associations.
 You should check its website for details of the scheme’s applicability to you.